Liturgy of the Hours: Origins

 The Christian prayer of that time consisted of almost the same elements as the Jewish: recital or chanting of psalms and reading of the Old Testament, to which were soon added readings of the Gospels, Acts, and epistles, and canticles.
 Other elements were added later in the course of the centuries.

 Historical development

-Judaism and the early church

-The canonical hours stemmed from Jewish prayer.
-This "sacrifice of praise" began to be substituted for the sacrifices of animals.
+Early church

 In Roman cities, the bell in the forum rang the beginning of the business day at about six o'clock in the morning (Prime, the "first hour"), noted the day's progress by striking again at about nine o'clock in the morning (Terce, the "third hour"), tolled for the lunch break at noon (Sext, the "sixth hour"), called the people back to work again at about three o'clock in the afternoon (None, the "ninth hour"), and rang the close of the business day at about six o'clock in the evening (the time for evening prayer).